f-neves/f-neves/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" height="30px">, I'm Felipe Neves</h1>
 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=f-neves&color=yellow" alt="Profile views" /> </p> -->

-- 🔥 I’m currently learning JavaScript/HTML/CSS and I want to improve my Python and C++.
+- 🔥 I’m currently learning JavaScript/HTML/CSS, and I want to improve my skills in Python and C++.

-- 🔭 I'm aiming to become a dev.
+- 🔭 I'm aiming to become a web developer.

 - 💬 How to reach me: neves.mecanica@gmail.com or click the links below

-- ⚡ Fun fact: I'm a Mechatronic Engineering.
+- ⚡ Fun fact: I'm a Mechatronic Engineer.
 I've worked in a fertilizer company in HR and later in the Communication department.
-Also at an IT company, in Costumer Success area.
-Now I want to work as a front-end developer.
+Also at an IT company, in Customer Success area.
+Now I want to work as a full-satck developer.